Seaa0/ctf-writeups/README.md

 # My CTF Writeups
-This repository consists of my writeups for various CTF challenges, mostly cryptography
+This repository consists of my writeups for various CTF challenges, mostly cryptography.